 BI speaks to the advisability of advertising certain product categories over others and the risks of advertising (or writing on) the wrong things.
 This is made possible by deep, highly-segmented customer data.
 This data is represented in your customer avatars.

-BI also speaks to the need to market to the audience on their preferred mediums.
+BI also speaks to marketing a magazine to the audience on their preferred mediums.
 Consider whether a yachting crowd is more or less likely to enjoy flipping through a print edition of the magazine.
 If leisure time is a predominant trait of the average yachting enthusiast, it’s likely the data will show a preference for print edition.
 After all, even if mobile makes the magazine more accessible, when you’re at home or on vacation, the print edition is more luxurious and pleasingly tactile a reading experience – no eyestrain, relaxed, and somehow soothing.

 Moreover, if you’re thinking of doing search ads…is that too much work and too off-putting for our yachting example audience?
 Or how about this question: can we afford to position as the GQ for the “everyman” if that means maintaining a GQ-sized ad budget?